October 20-21, 2023

 In the past, many in the volunteer service had members on the department that either worked on or came from a farming background.
 This familiarity was an advantage to departments and agencies, and they were the “go to” people when en-route to a farm incident.
 Today, agencies around the state lack the knowledgeable personnel of the agricultural world and those same dangers that caused the injury to the farmer may do the same for your firefighter and EMS personnel.

-New this year, we will also be offering a separate train-the-trainer course designed to equip participants with in-depth knowledge on how to organize and conduct their very own Agriculture Rescue Training.
-This will be held during the day October 21, 2022.
+We will also be offering again this year a separate train-the-trainer course designed to equip participants with in-depth knowledge on how to organize and conduct their very own Agriculture Rescue Training.
+This will be held during the day October 20, 2023.

 This workshop is designed to familiarize the rescuer to various farm equipment and structures that may be encountered.
 Emergency shutdown procedures, equipment operation, storage hazards are all to be covered.
 A “must attend” for any personnel not familiar with this environment.